Robert Hart Baker: Biography

 Harold Farberman, Morton Gould, Maurice Abravanel, Jorge Mester, Sorghum Commissiona, and William Steinberg.

 Baker guest conducted at Radio City Music Hall and for the Spoleto U.S.A. and appeared at Carnegie Hall.
 Baker won a 1977 Composition Award from the National Federation of Music Clubs, and ASCAP contemporary music programming awards with the New York Youth Symphony in 1977 and the York (PA) Symphony Orchestra in 1986.
 From 1987 to 1989, he was music director and conductor of the Cullowhee Music Festival (Cullowhee, North Carolina).
 He also worked with the Festival dei Due Mondi (Spoleto, Italy) and Spoleto Festival USA as an assistant conductor, on productions with Gian Carlo Menotti, Christian Badea, and Joseph Flummerfelt.
 The St. Louis Philharmonic under Baker's direction won a 2004 Telly Award for best classical local cable TV production.
-Baker also performed as an oboist.
+Baker also performed as an oboist, and lamellophonist.

 Baker was involved in several community outreach programs usually sponsored by his various orchestras.
 He served as a visiting professor at the University of North Carolina-Asheville, Mars Hill College, Southern Illinois University Edwardsville, and the State University of New York.
 He was also involved in outreach programs through the North Carolina School of the Arts, Penn State York, and the Logos Academy.

 Baker died on November 25, 2023, at the age of 69.